Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Experimental Results

-For each word in our dataset, we construct a correct meaning corpus by manually extracting meaning from language-specific dictionaries (refer to the \textit{Materials and Methods} section for details).
-To sample the incorrect meaning: \begin{itemize} \item For \emph{homographs}, the meaning of the corresponding pair is used as the incorrect sample. \item For \emph{cognates} and \emph{non-cognates}, a semantically dissimilar meaning is sampled from our corpus using the sentence transformer \cite{reimers-2019-sentence-bert}.
+For each word in our dataset, we construct a correct meaning corpus by manually extracting meaning from language-specific dictionaries (see Section \ref{sec:material} for details).
+To sample the incorrect meaning: \begin{itemize} \item For \emph{homographs}, the meaning of the corresponding pair is used as the incorrect sample. \item For \emph{cognates} and \emph{non-cognates}, a semantically dissimilar meaning is sampled from our corpus using the sentence transformer~\cite{reimers-2019-sentence-bert}.
 Specifically, we select a word meaning with a cosine similarity below $0.6$ as the incorrect sample. \end{itemize} The model is prompted with a task instruction followed by four labelled examples to perform the semantic judgment, as demonstrated in Example B.\\

-\textbf{Can multilingual models understand a word?} The overall performance of LLaMA-3.1, Mistral, LLaMA-3, BLOOMZ, and LLaMA-2 is 65.33\%, 60.09\%, 56.55\%, 52.44\% and 48.37\%, respectively.
+\textbf{Can multilingual models understand a word?} Table~\ref{tab:semantic_judgement} shows the performance of five models in our semantic judgment task across four languages.
+The overall performance of LLaMA-3.1, Mistral, LLaMA-3, BLOOMZ, and LLaMA-2 is 65.33\%, 60.09\%, 56.55\%, 52.44\% and 48.37\%, respectively.
 Among these, Mistal and LLaMA-3.1 perform considerably better than the other models, showcasing their superior ability to handle semantic judgment tasks.
 However, on further inspection, we observe that for most cases, all models struggle to achieve a performance above 65\%, highlighting the inherent difficulty in retrieving the semantic meaning of words.

-Interestingly, if we analyze the models' performance on word type cognates, non-cognates and interlingual homographs, we do not find a large variation in performance.
+Interestingly, if we analyse the models' performance on word type cognates, non-cognates and interlingual homographs, we do not find a large variation in performance.
 The overall performance of the models on cognates, non-cognates and homographs is 69.73\%, 72.75\% and 69.56\%, respectively.
 This suggests that no single category is easier for the models to retrieve the meaning of, which is contrary to the expectation of cognate facilitation.
-This also contradicts our findings from the word-pair disambiguation task, where cognate facilitation was evident, suggesting that while models utilize orthographic signals in the disambiguation task, this facilitation does not help them in retrieving word meanings.
+This also contradicts our findings from the word-pair disambiguation task, where cognate facilitation was evident, suggesting that while models utilise orthographic signals in the disambiguation task, this facilitation does not help them in retrieving word meanings.